Families distraught after graves torn up by 'scumbags' doing burnouts

 Distraught families have been informed the graves of recently buried loved ones in a Waikato cemetery have been torn up by "scumbags" doing burnouts.

-Cars entered Hautapu Cemetery in Cambridge overnight and were doing burnouts on an undeveloped grassed area, a spokesperson from Waipā District Council said.
+Cars entered Hautapu Cemetery in Cambridge overnight and did burnouts on an undeveloped grassed area, a spokesperson from Waipā District Council said.

 One car drove across two reasonably recent graves.
-The affected families were "very upset" when council contacted them about the incident this morning.
+The affected families were "very upset" when the council told them about it this morning.

 "I'm utterly appalled – beyond disgusted – by what's happened overnight.
-I feel for our community and I also feel for Council staff who are really devastated," Jim Mylchreest said.
+I feel for our community and I also feel for council staff who are really devastated," Mylchreest said.

 "We will be working alongside police and doing all we can to find out who was responsible.
 And when we do, I hope they throw the book at them.
 As far as I'm concerned, they are scumbags."